Winter Delights: Khun Rikon's Caro Deer Fondue

 Dissolve the cornmeal in the kirsh and add finely chopped pepperoncini.

-Bring to a boil again while stirring continuously.
+We will bring to a boil again while stirring continuously.
 Season to taste with pepper and add oregano and parsley to taste.